Auditory Processing Disorder: Causes, Symptoms, and Treatment

 Speech therapy for auditory processing disorder

-Speech therapy can be an incredible support for people with auditory processing disorder.
-In therapy, they can receive training to help them understand speech more clearly.
+Speech therapy is often part of treatment for auditory processing disorder.
+In speech therapy, the person receives training to help them understand speech more clearly.

 There are several types of direct skills that someone may practice during treatment for auditory processing disorder:

-Auditory discrimination is often part of auditory processing disorder therapy.
+Auditory discrimination is often part of APD therapy.
 The person practices telling one sound from another (for example, the /b/ sound vs. the /p/ sound).
 This helps people tune out background noise and focus on key sounds.

 Auditory pattern recognition relates to noticing patterns in sounds, like musical rhythms in songs or syllable patterns.